 This form of imitation seems not significantly different from the way little fishes in shoals tend to follow any individual which makes a sudden turn, so that the change of direction rapidly sweeps though even a large group.
 Perhaps we should look for pretty ancient origins for the first mirror neurons.
 Once they were established, though, they created a situation in which parental care of the young, providing readily available models to imitate, could become increasingly valuable.

 The more complex forms of imitation no doubt evolved as muscle systems grew more complex.
-And as brains grew larger infants could build on the sensations created by automatic imitations to build the ideas which support conscious purpose.
+And as brains grew larger infants could build on the sensations created by automatic imitations and develop the ideas which support conscious purpose.
 Thus humans and no doubt other primate infants gradually develop a conscious sense of how facial expressions coincide with emotion and mood, and how they operate as a means of communication.

 As well as mirror neurons for action there are also emotional mirror neurons – empathy neurons – which are active both when emotion is experienced and when someone else is seen experiencing it.
 These too must contribute enormously to infant education, demonstrating what is to be feared, what can be approached confidently.
 They’ve now been identified in rats as well as primates.
 M. Carillo et al. Emotional mirror neurons in the rat’s anterior cingulate cortex Curr.
 Biol.
-Vol. 19 p.30322 2019
+Vol. 19 p.30322 2019 There is evidence, too, of their existence in at least some birds.
+J. E. C. Adriaense et al. Negative emotional contagion and cognitive bias in common ravens (Corus corax) PNAS Vol. 116 p.11547 4 June 2019

 There is evidence, incidentally, that motor imitation is a built-in urge that has to be suppressed.
 By adulthood the instinct is normally completely inhibited and must be released from inhibition when wanted, but damage in a certain brain area can affect the ability to control it.
 Patients instructed not to copy an experimenter’s actions have difficulty in complying.
 It’s obvious that emotional mirror neurons work in the same way – it’s all to easy to catch an emotion or mood, and it takes practice and self-control to avoid infection.